peterhinch/micropython-async/v3/docs/SCHEDULE.md

 In my opinion the asynchronous version is cleaner and easier to understand.
-It is also more versatile because the advanced features of `uasyncio` are available to the application.
+It is also more versatile because the advanced features of `uasyncio` are available to the application including cancellation of scheduled tasks.
 The above code is incompatible with `uasyncio` because of the blocking calls to `time.sleep()`.

 ##### [Top](./SCHEDULE.md#0-contents)